Vintage Singer Sewing Machines: A Timeless Legacy

 Mini Machines

-Mini sewing machines were designed to be compact and lightweight, catering to sewing needs in smaller spaces or for beginners.
+Designers made mini sewing machines compact and lightweight to cater to sewing needs in smaller spaces or for beginners.

 Model 20